stealthman22/100-days-of-code/r3-log.md

 49: Got the WhatsApp click to open chat working finally, did some more cleanup.
 50: Built the achievements timeline, now time to work on mobile responsiveness.

+### DAY 51 - 56 (4th - 9th March 2020)

+Pheew cannot really account for all these days, kinda caught up in a blur, always got back tired and late.
+Had some kinda burn out.
+I think I need a breather.
+I think it's lack of exercise and healthy activities.

+### DAY 57-58 (10th - 11th March 2020)

+Started working on mobile responsiveness for my portfolio Tackled the navbar and built something nice and smooth, with inspiration from DEVED but there is a bug I am trying to fix, can't get it fully functional with dead links.

+### DAY 59 (12th MARCH 2020)

+Went for a design thinking Bootcamp organized by Delta Airlines and Junor Achievers.
+It was awesome.
+Learnt amazing problem-solving techniques.
+Glad for the opportunity to be a part of such an amazing atmosphere